Anyone from young children, adults, and the elderly can get a spinal infection. Individuals can have an infection:

 Journaling is a great way to find out about yourself.
 It can be done with pencil/pen and paper, on a computer, tablet, or phone.
 Take a few minutes to write some ideas, feelings, emotions that can help put things in perspective.
 Examples could be, writing something that makes you happy/proud, something that you want to improve, and a goal.
 There is also mindful listening that can help reduce stress by focusing attention.
 Instead of turning on the news or checking email first thing, listen to a favorite podcast or music.
 The same applies to over-phone use.
 During some downtime instead of scrolling through social media, etc, take a breath and listen to your mind and self.

-The information herein on "Infections of The Spine: Symptoms, Risks, Diagnosis" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Infections of The Spine: Symptoms, Risks, Diagnosis" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has reasonably attempted to provide supportive citations and identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.